 In addition to the proposed incentives, Labour will continue to press the federal government for tariff relief for electric and hydrogen-powered vehicles.
 The resulting lower prices, the Labour government hopes, will convince more drivers to switch to carbon-free cars.

-Critics of the Incentives
+Critics of the EV Incentives

 The chief executive of the Federal Chamber of Automotive Industries, Tony Weber, is one industry critic of the proposed incentives.
 Noting that electric vehicles are part of a broad range of low-emission or zero-emission cars, he said that the government should not promote one type of vehicle over others.
 Weber prefers consumer choice in a market that includes hybrids, low-emission combustion, and hydrogen-powered cars.

-Whether or not you worry about climate change, the proposed incentives are an important issue for South Australians.
+Whether or not you worry about climate change, the proposed incentives are an essential issue for South Australians.
 If Labour wins the election and follows through with its promise, the state government will continue its leadership role in combating climate change.
 More car buyers will likely switch to electric vehicles.
 More electric vehicles would mean lower carbon emissions.

 Although some industry leaders oppose the focus on one type of zero-emission car, the announced incentives have put carbon-free technology in the spotlight.
 Lobbying continues for removal of tariffs on low-emission cars.
 Australia’s first government-backed electric vehicle incentives could have a broader impact than it seems at first glance.